Drivers shoot daughters in Florida road rage confrontation

 “Mr. Allison said his goal of firing the shot was to ‘get out of the whole situation,'” the deputies reported.

-Hale’s daughter suffered a wound to her upper calf, while Allison’s daughter suffered a collapsed lung, according to the report.
+Hale’s 5-year-old daughter suffered a wound to her upper calf, while Allison’s 14-year-old daughter suffered a collapsed lung, according to the report.

+“Thankfully, no one was killed in this incident, but it could have very easily turned out that way,” Leeper said.
+“There could have been two dead kids because of two stupid grown men.”

 There was no attorney listed for Hale in an online docket.
 Phyllis Wiley, who is listed as Allison’s attorney on the docket, said in an email Monday that her representation was under review and that she couldn’t comment.